 Certainly, a lot

-been written about this site; people admire it and move on.
-It’s only through emails that I get any
+about this site; people admire it and move on.
+It’s only through emails that I get any meaningful

 Public comment threads are wistful poems to the wind—there are only so many “Ur site is gr8!” comments I want

 to see.
 I want to see emotion, thought, personal beliefs and skills expressed.
 The noise-to-quality ratio is not

 adequate enough.
 Quite simply, the web-browser does not lend itself to a thoughtful writing environment where people

 can have the time to start a response, and save it to finish later.
 Comment threads are about a constant rush to be

 first, or to get your idea down before the browser crashes, or before you feel like you’ve lingered around too

 long and have to dash off to the next site in your RSS feed.

 If you really want comments that badly, email me.
 If you